 As stated by No.242 of the ITU Convention (see below), regional balance is one of the most important factors in considering appointment of chair, vice chair and other roles.

-No.242 of the ITU Convention states that: "… In appointing chairs and vice-chairs, particular consideration shall be given to the requirements of competence and equitable geographical distribution and to the need to promote more efficient participation by the developing countries."
+No.242 of the ITU Convention states that: "… In appointing chairmen and vice-chairmen, particular consideration shall be given to the requirements of competence and equitable geographical distribution and to the need to promote more efficient participation by the developing countries."

 2 Proposal